 The Siamese is a very beautiful breed that originated in Thailand but became widely popular across the world.
 However, their unique appearance is not the only reason why you should consider getting a Siamese cat.

 As they have a coat that traps all the shed fur, they don’t shed all over the place.
 You only need to brush them from time to time to remove the old fur which is trapped in the coat.
 The Siamese is a very friendly breed and they enjoy being around people as well as other cats.

-If you are dreaming of owning a cat, but you are in doubt whether you are capable of keeping up with the grooming, or wondering how you will keep your allergies at bay, consider getting one of these breeds.
+You are dreaming of owning a cat, but you are in doubt whether you are capable of keeping up with the grooming.
+Maybe you’re considering the ragdoll mix.
+Or wondering how you will keep your allergies at bay, consider getting one of these non shedding breeds.
 They are equally affectionate and beautiful, but they solve the greatest problem – which is shedding.